Last Updated on 14 January 2026 by Cycloscope

 requires more gear [all bikepacking bags + panniers/backpack]

-Let’s go through all the categories of bikepacking bags, our favorites for each category, and some resources to explore more and really find the best bikepacking bags for your tour.
+Let’s go through all the categories of bikepacking bags, our favorites in each, and some resources to explore more and find the best bikepacking bags for your tour.

 The Best Bikepacking Bags In A Nutshell